dondibrandidon/cs11-2024-82-mp/README.md

 ## [💞] Features

 - #### 📃 **Main Menu**
-  A simple intuitive main menu, providing mayors with easy access the list of levels they can play.
+  A simple intuitive main menu, providing mayors with easy access to the list of levels they can play.
 The display allows level selection and program quitting.

 - #### ⌛ **Move Undo**
   Mayors are able to undo any of the moves they've done at the cost of losing a chance to play another move.